Guy Fontaine

 Medical Eponyms

-Epsilon wave.
-Fontaine coined the term epsilon wave – small positive deflection (‘blip’ or ‘wiggle’) buried in the end of the QRS complex.
-It is the characteristic finding in arrhythmogenic right ventricular dysplasia (ARVD/C).
+Fontaine coined the term arrhythmogenic right ventricular dysplasia (ARVD) as well as the epsilon wave – a small deflection (‘blip’ or ‘wiggle’) buried in the end of the QRS complex – the characteristic finding in ARVD.

 The term “epsilon” was nice, because it occurs in the Greek alphabet after delta; thus, delta represents the pre-excitation and epsilon the post-excitation phenomenon.
 In addition, epsilon is also used in mathematics to express a very small phenomenon…